Practice makes perfect

 He says his time at the University also helped him secure his position at Oxford.

 “Certainly, it did.
 ANU is generally well-regarded in most of the disciplines I work in, certainly in international relations, but also for its Asia Pacific and China research expertise.
-The academic staff in IR have a global reputation, and the Asia Pacific College of Diplomacy has a key advantage of focusing on the practice of international relations beyond theory.”
+The academic staff in IR have a global reputation and have a key advantage of focusing on the practice of international relations beyond theory.”

 Michele still believes that a postgraduate degree is an asset to researchers and practitioners in international relations and diplomacy, and says that he often advises his students at Oxford to study at ANU.